AndreiSobo/web_app/README.md

 Showcases complete cloud solution development:
 - **Full-Stack Development**: Frontend, backend, and ML model integration
 - **Production Readiness**: Error handling, CORS configuration, and scalability
-- **Cost Optimization**: Choosing appropriate Azure services for workload requirements
+- **Cost Optimization**: Choosing appropriate Azure services to keep costs low
-- **Developer Experience**: Local development workflow with cloud deployment automation

-This project serves as a practical example of how to leverage Azure's cloud infrastructure to deploy machine learning models in a production-ready, cost-effective, and scalable manner.
+This project demonstrates how to leverage Azure's cloud infrastructure to deploy machine learning models in a production-ready, cost-effective, and scalable manner.
+Using the webpage for user input bridges the gap between individuals not familiar with machine learning and the benefits of using these models.

 ## 🚀 **Deployment**